 The general rule with notifications is it’s better to over-communicate, than under-communicate.

 That stops customers calling up your customer service team to find out what’s going on.
 You should only need to intervene when there’s an actual problem.
 In our pizza shop example, notifications would mean we would have to deal with less customer calls asking where their pizza was.

 The actual delivery of the order into the hands of the customer means we’re almost at the end of the e-Commerce customer journey.
 The proof is in the pudding (or pizza!) at this point.

 The product should arrive with the customer in good condition.
 No damages.
 No missing items.
 Everything they ordered in the way they wanted it.

-If something has gone wrong, you need clear customer service processes to deal with issues.
-Refunds or returns for example.
+If something’s gone wrong, you need clear customer service processes to deal with issues.
+Refunds or returns, for example.

 You should also consider including extras with the delivery to add to the level of “delight”.
-In the pizza delivery example, that’s be something like free garlic bread when the customer has spent over a certain amount.
-Even something simple like a thank you note or discount voucher can add to the customer’s delight.
+In the pizza delivery example, that’d be something like free garlic bread when the customer has spent over a certain amount.
+Even something simple like a thank you note or discount voucher can add delight.

 Small unexpected touches like this can make a big difference.
-Customers remember them because they’re unexpected, and they’re an easy and cheap way to drive repeat sales.
+Customers remember them because they’re unexpected.
+They’re an easy and cheap way to drive repeat sales.